RandomFractals/vscode-chartjs/README.md

 # Usage

-1. Use `Chart: Chart Samples` command from `View -> Command Pallette...` menu for a quick list of built-in Chart.js samples.
+1. Use `Chart: Chart Samples` command from `View -> Command Pallette...` menu for a quick list of built-in chart config examples.

 2. Run `Chart: Preview Chart` command on an open `.chart.json5` chart config document to Preview 📊